-The switch to distributed working has resulted in Microsoft Teams growing by 145 million users since April 2020.
-Whether your business was part of this wave of accelerated change, or already an established user of Microsoft 365, there is one overriding priority: to make sure your business-critical application is secure and your data is 100% protected.
+The switch to distributed working has resulted in Microsoft Teams growing by 270 million users since April 2020.
+Whether your business was part of this wave of accelerated change or is already an established user of Microsoft 365, there is one overriding priority: to make sure your business-critical application is secure and your data is 100% protected.

 The security landscape has changed and keeps changing

 As we’ve shifted from office to remote working, we’ve seen an increase in cyber threats and threat actors looking to capitalise on the disruption, change, and uncertainty affecting staff and businesses during this time.
 The digital and security landscape has changed.
 The new security perimeters are not restricted by the physical location(s) of an organisation – they now extend to every access point that hosts, stores, or allows access to corporate resources and services.
 Interactions through these access points will often bypass on-premises, perimeter-based security models that rely on network firewalls and VPNs.
 Organisations that rely solely on physical security on site lack the visibility, solution integration, and agility to deliver timely end-to-end security coverage.

 The Zero Trust framework is not a new concept; it has been around for years.
 It is based on the principle: never trust, always verify.
 This sounds like an obvious approach, however, those traditional IT security solutions were designed to trust anyone and anything inside the network, and block anyone and anything trying to get in from the outside.

 As we change the way we’re working, accessing more cloud applications, and using more mobile devices, the security perimeter is disappearing and is no longer defined by a physical location.
 This means that these traditional types of security solutions alone are no longer sufficient.
 Instead, Zero Trust is about trusting no one and nothing, whether inside or outside the network.